EARLY START German 1

 Assessment & recording

-On the NACELL website you can now find an electronic version of the
+On the Primary Languages website you can now find an electronic version of the

 European Language Portfolio which can be used as a photocopiable record of achievement for Primary pupils learning languages plus a teacher's guide to using the Portfolio.